UKPLab/coling2018-xling_argument_mining/code/README.md

 ## Annotation projection

 For annotation projection, we provide the algorithm that projects annotation spans from a source to the target language.
+Once the target data is annotated using the projection algorithm, you can use the same model as for direct transfer to train a German language model.